Anatomiclab/GastroFLOW/README.md

 Script Outputs:

-(Machine Learning Algorithm).csv: A .csv file **containing the list of machine learning model predicted case WSIs' malignancy prediction scores for the external dataset**.
+(Machine Learning Algorithm).csv: A .csv file containing the list of machine learning model predicted case WSIs' malignancy prediction scores for the external dataset.

-**By following these steps, you will be able to generate malignancy prediction score for AUC calculation and cases WSI triaging.
-To assess percentage of skipped non-carcinoam cases using different machine learning models, `(Machine Learning Algorithm).csv: A .csv` can generate triage list using Microscoft Excel by sorting predicted label (CA and non-CA), and predicted malignancy prediction score. **
+By following these steps, you will be able to generate malignancy prediction score for AUC calculation and cases WSI triaging.
+To assess percentage of skipped non-carcinoam cases using different machine learning models, `(Machine Learning Algorithm).csv` can generate triage list using Microscoft Excel by sorting predicted label (CA and non-CA), and predicted malignancy prediction score.

 ## Hyperparameter Optimization using Talos